Amberdong27/2024SDD-Amber.D-Grow/Maintenance.md

 - `appendData()` - Pulls tips data from SQL database and creates displays for each of them
 - `selection()` - Shows specific data depending on user selection using dropdown

-#### Other Notes
-- Data is organised by tipID, name, details
-    - ID is organised from 1 -> last tip number

-## Errors and Issues with Applications
+## List Errors and Issues with Applications
 - Lag of displaying locale time clock in the Study Timer and Date for the Study Tips
 - Errors if you switch between pause and unpause to quickly due to calculation lag